CEG-TU-Delft/africarain-docs/docs/source/about.rst

 World Community Grid receives the results volunteers send back (often called work units or research tasks), combines them with hundreds of thousands of results from other volunteers all over the world, and sends them to the Delft research team.
 The researchers then begin the difficult work of analyzing the data.
 While this process can take years, it accelerates that would otherwise take decades, or might even be impossible.

 + Africa Rainfall Project Overview on `The World Community Grid website <https://www.worldcommunitygrid.org/research/arp1/overview.do>`_
-+ `Join The World Community Grid <https://www.worldcommunitygrid.org/join.action?projectToAdd=arp1>`_ so you and your computer can help accelerate this vitally important research.
++ `Join The World Community Grid <https://www.worldcommunitygrid.org/join.action?projectToAdd=arp1>`_ so you and your computer can help accelerate this important research

 ARP project news and updates